 5 reasons why SaaS companies scale in Greater Phoenix

-By Thomas Maynard, Director of Business Development
+By Thomas Maynard, Vice President of Business Development

 What do JDA Software, GoDaddy and Infusionsoft have in common?
 They’re all headquartered in Greater Phoenix.
 As one of the fastest-growing and most dynamic regions in the country, Greater Phoenix is an emerging hub of innovative activity with a robust ecosystem of technology and software as a service (SaaS) companies.